lupyuen/pinetime-rust-mynewt/README.md

 # Install Rust

-1. Install `rustup` by following the instructions at https://rustup.rs.
+1. Install `rustup` according to the instructions at https://rustup.rs

 ```